jmne/PAC-MAN-ML/README.md

-# PAC-MAN-ML
+# Space Shooters with Machine Learning
-PAC-MAN with Machine Learning and reinforcement learning
+Space Shooters with Machine Learning using Reinforcement Learning